 Removal of dead vegetation and trees, elimination of vertical fuel ladders, and creation of canopy spacing.

 Biomass in forestry refers to organic material such as logs, branches, leaves, and non-merchantable woody debris.
-It can accumulate naturally or as a byproduct of forest management activities, such as timber harvesting, thinning, or restoration projects.
+It accumulates naturally or as a byproduct of forest management activities, including timber harvesting, thinning, and restoration projects.

 Redwood slash created during timber harvest operations.